Bishop Auckland: Bishops of Durham

 St Peter's chapel.
 Originally the castle's great hall, it was converted to a chapel after the restoration of the monarchy.

 After the disestablishment of the Church of England, at the end of the first civil war, Auckland Castle was sold to Sir Arthur Hazelrig, who demolished much of the castle, including the chapel, and built a mansion.
 After the restoration of the monarchy, the new bishop of Durham, John Cosin, in turn demolished Hazelrig's mansion and rebuilt the castle converting the banqueting hall into the chapel that stands today.

-Sale of Auckland Castle

-Some Church Commissioners believed it was no longer affordable to maintain Auckland Castle as a Bishop's residence in the 21st Century.